henspace/text2lesson-docs/docs/contents.md

 # 📖Contents

-Check out the following topics to learn more about _Text2Lesson_.
-If you decide to take _Text2Lesson_ for a spin, you'll also find a lesson in the main library that will take you through the process of creating a lesson and quiz.
+Check out the following topics to learn more about _RapidQandA_.
+If you decide to take _RapidQandA_ for a spin, you'll also find a lesson in the main library that will take you through the process of creating a lesson and quiz.

 - [What's it for?](whats-it-for.md)